Harley-Davidson: World War I

 In 1917, the United States entered World War I and the military demanded motorcycles for the war effort.
-Harleys had already been used by the military in the Pancho Villa Expedition but World War I was the first time that it was adopted for military issue, first with the British Model H produced by Triumph Motorcycles Ltd in 1915.
+Harleys had already been used by the military in the Pancho Villa Expedition but World War I was the first time that it was adopted for military issue, first with the British Model H produced by Triumph Engineering Co Ltd in 1915.
 The U.S. military purchased over 20,000 motorcycles from Harley-Davidson.

 Harley-Davidson launched a line of bicycles in 1917 in hopes of recruiting more domestic customers for its motorcycles.
 Models included the traditional diamond frame men's bicycle, a step-through frame 3–18 "Ladies Standard", and a 5–17 "Boy Scout" for youth.
 The effort was discontinued in 1923 because of disappointing sales.
 The bicycles were built for Harley-Davidson in Dayton, Ohio by the Davis Machine Company from 1917 to 1921, when Davis stopped manufacturing bicycles.